damikh13/chat_room_project/README.md

     - Authorized users can see chat history.
     - Once you are connected, you can send messages to the chat room.
     - To exit, simply type "exit" and press Enter.
+    - To change your name (login), you can simply write while chatting in the chat console "Change_my_name: " + YourNewName (YourNewLogin).

 ## Config Files